 I’ve always aimed to be eclectic.
 Armed with a business diploma, I promptly tackled the world of programming.
 I love experimenting.
 When I was given the task of managing a service nomination initiative- and this was back in the 90s– I built my first Perl application to move the nomination process online.
-It was so well-built, the exact flow is still used today, albeit with more efficient ASP codes and running on speedier machines.
+It was so well-built, the exact flow was retained until 2016, when the programme retired.

 Even as most in my organisation were still trying to discover how blogs could help their operations, I set up one of the organisation’s first blogs to start amazing, two-way conversations with customers and stakeholders.
 Consistently, the blog I crafted for my office is still mentioned as a pioneer, an early adopter.